johto/pgterminator_copy/README.md

 it will insert a row to terminator.Log:

 ```
 LogID                   serial      NOT NULL,
 BlockingUsername        text        NOT NULL,
+BlockingApplicationName text        NULL,
 BlockingPID             integer     NOT NULL,
 BlockingQuery           text        NOT NULL,
 WaitingUsername         text        NOT NULL,
+WaitingApplicationName  text        NULL,
 WaitingPID              integer     NOT NULL,
 WaitingQuery            text        NOT NULL,
 Datestamp               timestamptz NOT NULL DEFAULT now(),
 PRIMARY KEY (LogID)
 ```